microsoft/finops-toolkit/docs-mslearn/framework/understand/reporting.md

 - New requirements are raised to add or update reports.
 - Implementing more cost visibility measures to drive awareness.

 If you're new to FinOps, we recommend starting with data analysis and showback using native cloud tools as you learn more about the data and the specific needs of your stakeholders.
-You revisit this capability again as you adopt new tools and datasets, which could be ingested into a custom data store or used by a third-party solution from the Marketplace.
+You revisit this capability again as you adopt new tools and datasets.
+Data could be ingested into a custom data store or used by a third-party solution from the Marketplace.

 <br>